 The Department of Theatre, with its strong playwriting program, has a special interest in new scripts that bring a wealth of professional productions and workshops to campus for the benefit of all students.
-In recent years, two plays by Pulitzer prize-winning playwrights have premiered on campus, and The Genesis Project of new play workshops is cosponsored annually with the Arizona Theatre Company, the state League of Resident Theatres (LORT) company.
-The Department of Theatre takes special pride in its nationally and internationally acclaimed theatre for youth program, which provides comprehensive graduate training and attracts students, scholars, and visitors from around the world.
+The Department of Theatre takes special pride in its nationally and internationally acclaimed theatre for youth program, which provides comprehensive graduate training and attracts students, scholars, and artists from around the world.
 Graduate students are challenged to excel in every aspect of theatrical training.
 They are offered acting, directing, and other production opportunities for mainstage, studio, and touring shows, as well as research and teaching opportunities on and off campus.
-Students also organize and participate in a biennial International Youth Arts Festival that brings many multitalented artists and thousands of students to campus.
-The program has developed Hayden Library's Child Drama Collection, which includes rare books, plays, and personal and national association archives.
-It is the most complete and comprehensive collection in the English-speaking world.
+Students also help organize a biennial Youth Arts Festival that brings many multitalented artists and thousands of young people to campus.
+The program has developed Hayden Library's Child Drama Collection, which includes rare books, plays, memorabilia and personal and national association archives.
+It is the most complete and comprehensive child drama collection in the English-speaking world.

 Students in the scenography program are actively involved in all aspects of design and technology for mainstage and studio productions and receive regional and national awards on a regular basis for their work.
-Students may specialize in a single design area or the more comprehensive scenography.

 A multiethnic theatre program provides opportunities for students to view and work with professional and semiprofessional multiethnic productions on campus.